-Art Appreciation (3-0) 3 Credits This course is a survey of major concepts in the visual arts and their relation to the societies that produced them.
-Art Appreciation is an introduction to the history of art, contemporary art, art theory, artworks, media, and creative processes.
+Art Appreciation (3-0) 3 Credits

+This course is a survey of major concepts in the visual arts and their relation to the societies that produced them.
+Appreciation is an introduction to the history of art, contemporary art, art theory, artworks, media, and creative processes.
 The student will develop an increased appreciation for the visual arts, the usage of media as a means of communication, and the parallel relation to specific styles, periods and cultures.
 This course partially fulfills Humanities general education requirements.
 (Required core for Art & Design/Graphic Design majors.)
-(Fall-Spring-SUMMER)
+Spring-Summer)

-Introduction to 2-D Design (2-4)
+ART 103 Introduction to 2-D Design (2-4)

-3 Credits This comprehensive visual arts foundation course introduces 2-D design theory.
+This comprehensive visual arts foundation course introduces 2-D design theory.
 The studio and lecture presents the elements of composition, principles of organization and color theory.
 Contemporary and historic models of expression are explored with an emphasis on creativity.
-(Required prerequisite course for Art ጲ Design/Graphic Design majors) (Fall)
+(Required core for Art & Design/Graphic Design majors) (Fall)

-Introduction to 3-D Design (2-4) 3 Credits
+ART 104 Introduction to 3-D Design (2-4) 3 Credits

 This comprehensive visual arts foundation course introduces three-dimensional design theory.
-The studio and lecture course presents the elements of art and principles of design as applicable to threedimensional forms.
+The studio and lecture course presents the elements of art and principles of design as applicable to three-dimensional forms.
 The aesthetics of contemporary and historic models of expression are explored with an emphasis on creativity.
 (Required core course for Art & Design/Graphic Design majors.)
 (Spring)

+ART 105, 205

-ART 105.
-205 Topics in Art
+Topics in Art (1-3) 3 Credits